 Both individuals who experience introversion and anxiety do share one potential struggle and that is securing and/or sustaining employment.
 Work can often be the most frequent stressor in someone’s life and this can be exacerbated by unchecked anxiety or the unmet needs of an introverted mind.

 Across the board, whether someone experiences social anxiety or is simply an introvert, everyone may experience heightened stress around the job search process.
 This can often involve having to get out of your comfort zone and reach out to strangers to try to make an impression.
 It may feel unnatural and be draining for you to do so.
 Finding the mode of communication that you are most comfortable with is a great way to start narrowing down your search.

-COVID-19 may have one silver-lining in that for those of use who have struggled in the past, may have a range of new options for working from home.
+COVID-19 may have one silver lining in that for those who have struggled to communicate in the past, may have a range of new options for working from home.
 A great deal of these opportunities are available via online search engines and offer a new chance for people who may desire such work to find the perfect job.

 Establishing a career from home, whether that is through an established organization or through your own pursuit of self-employment/freelance work, may take a bit more effort up-front compared to plugging into an existing or streamlined position in an office somewhere.
 However, this may prove to be the most rewarding option for many introverts to consider.

 Fitting into roles that already exist in the community may seem daunting for someone that doesn’t quite feel at home in public or overtly social settings.
 The best place to start is by being completely honest with yourself about not only your goals but also your needs.
 Reconciling those will be key to finding the right career as an introvert.